A Miracle Story With My Cat Marmalade

 I had no money left for a motel room or food (including for Marmalade) at that point, there was no one that I could call to ask for help.
 A friend had said he could pick me up possibly the following night, and allow me to stay in his warehouse about 20 miles away for a time, but Marmalade & I were on our own for that night.
 So I would be sleeping in an alley or the bushes for the first time in my life.
 Something Marmalade had been accustomed to.
 We were both "strays" at that point.

 Next to that empty parking lot ran the L.A.
 River, a long concrete aqueduct that runs through much of Southern California straight to the ocean.
 A tall fence ran along the side of the concrete canal on both sides.
 As I was sitting there contemplating my limited options and fate (I was very, very close to commiting suicide), I noticed a torn hole in one part of the fence, at its bottom, that was right behind us.
 It was a nice neighborhood surrounding us, and I had no transportation to take Marmalade anywhere.
 We were stranded.
 So at that point, I thought (although I was not in my right mind at the time and was stricken with total hopelessness and despair) with the desperate position I was in, Marmalade might have a better chance to make friends with some of the locals vs. sticking with me.
-Or going to a local animal shelter, where they might put him down if not adopted as he was a senior.
+I did not want to take him to a local animal shelter, as they might put him down if he was not adopted, as he was a chronically ill senior.
 The thought of letting Marmalade go, broke my heart even further to pieces.
 He was my only true friend and family member left in my life at the time.
 I was seriously contemplating where I could take my own life in the vicinity afterwards.
 Just a shade tree to sit under and get it over with, without inconveniencing anyone by leaving a mess behind.

 After some thought, I opened Marmalade's cat carrier and reluctantly took him out, petted him and placed him at the entrance of the fence and gently crying said to him (although he could barely hear me due to his being deaf):